DiamondLightSource/pythonSoftIOC/docs/explanations/why-use-pythonSoftIOC.rst

 Other use cases will require PVs to be created based on the features of a device.
-As EPICS database records are statically created at IOC boot, you can generate the database with a script, but pythonIoc allows you to write this as:
+As EPICS database records are statically created at IOC boot, you can generate the database with a script, but pythonSoftIOC allows you to write this as:

 .. code-block::